medic/medic-docs/md/dev/workflow.md

 Never force push remote.
 Prefer rebasing over merging as it makes for a cleaner history.

 Commit reformats and refactors separately from actual code changes to make reviewing easier.

+## Branches

+- The main branch is `master` and is the github default branch and contains the latest code.
+- Release branches have the form `<major>.<minor>.x` and should be stable.
+- Feature branches have the form `<issue-number>-<issue-description>` and are work in progress.

 ## Issues